Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Methodology

 \subsection{R-VGA-Whittle with block updates}

 The spectral density of a process captures the distribution of signal power (variance) across frequency~\citep{percival1993spectral}.
 The periodogram is an estimate of the spectral density.
 In Figure~\ref{fig:periodogram_lgss_power2_20230525}, we show the periodogram for data generated from the linear Gaussian SSM that we consider in Section~\ref{sec:linear_gaussian}.
 The variance (power) of the signal gradually decreases as the frequency increases, which means that lower frequencies contribute more to the total power of the process.
 A similar pattern is seen in Figure~\ref{fig:periodogram_sv_sim_power2_20240214}, which shows the periodogram for data generated from a univariate stochastic volatility model that we consider in Section~\ref{sec:sv_sim}.
-In this case there is an even larger concentration of power at the lower frequencies.

-Frequencies that carry less power have less effect on R-VGA-Whittle updates.
-To speed up the algorithm and reduce the number of gradient/Hessian calculations, we therefore process angular frequency contributions with low power, namely those beyond the 3dB cutoff point, together in ``blocks".
-We define the 3dB cutoff point as the angular frequency at which the power drops to half the maximum power in the (smoothed) periodogram, which we obtain using Welch's method~\citep{welch1967use}.
-Section \ref{sec:blocksize_test} studies several cutoff points and empirically justifies our choice of a 3dB cutoff.
+In this case, there is an even larger concentration of power at the lower frequencies. \Copy{highlowfreq}{ For models where the power is concentrated at low frequencies, such as the ones presented in this paper, we can speed up the algorithm by processing frequency contributions with low power, specifically those above the 3dB cutoff point, together in ``blocks''.
+Here, we define the 3dB cutoff point as the angular frequency at which the power drops to half the maximum power in the (smoothed) periodogram, which we obtain using Welch's method \citep{welch1967use}.
+Section~\ref{sec:blocksize_test} studies several cutoff points and empirically justifies our choice of a 3dB cutoff.
+We note that for other models not examined in this paper, it is possible for higher frequencies to also exhibit substantial power.
+In such cases, we recommend evaluating all high-power frequencies individually.}

 Assume the 3dB cutoff point occurs at $\omega_{\tilde{n}}$; we split the remaining $\floor{\frac{T-1}{2}} - \tilde{n}$ angular frequencies into blocks of approximately equal length $B$.
 Suppose that there are $n_b$ blocks, with $\Omega_b, b = 1, \dots, n_b$, denoting the set of angular frequencies in the $b$th block.
 The variational mean and precision matrix are then updated based on each block's Whittle log-likelihood contribution.
 For $b = 1, \dots, n_b$, this is given by